 Open Spaces, Gardens & Trees

 When first constructed as Trafalgar Square, the area boasted a large pond and greensward at its centre, though this was lost with the construction of a central road in 1882.

 The area remains very well defined with fine mature trees, both deciduous and coniferous, hedges and shrubberies, which are planted close to the boundaries of the private front gardens, along the road and on the boundaries between properties.
 In addition, some of the front gardens are well laid out with attractive flowers and bushes, with some fine trees, of which many are subject to Tree Preservation Orders.
 The rear gardens of Trafalgar Road are not easily visible from the street.
 The overall quantity of greenery gives the area a sylvan character through which the buildings are generally seen obliquely, rather than in head-on views.
 The charm of catching glimpses of the properties and their many fine architectural details is one to be envied amongst conservation areas within the Borough of Richmond upon Thames.

 This Management Plan outlines how the Council intends to preserve and enhance the character and appearance of the Conservation Area in future.
 The Council has a duty to formulate and publish these proposals under the Planning (Listed Buildings and Conservation Areas) Act 1990.

 Problems and Pressures

-- Loss of traditional architectural features and materials due to unsympathetic alterations and extensions.
+- Loss of traditional materials through unsympathetic alterations.

-- Lack of coordination of street furniture and pavements within the character areas.
+- Lack of coordination and poor quality of street furniture and paving materials.